 The biggest deals and payments are never made with cash or fiat.
 They’re made with numbers and figures on computers and mobile apps.

-NOTE: The major factor in all of the development from barter to the current monetary system has been “convenience”.
-Every new system of money is more convenient than the previous as man seeks better ways to exchange, transfer, and store value.
+NOTE: The primary factor in ahe development from barter to the current monetary system has been “convenience”.”Every new money system is more convenient than the previous one as man seeks better ways to exchange, transfer, and store value.

 So Came Bitcoin (Cryptocurrency): The Cash of the Cash

-Bitcoin was invented in 2009 by the pseudonymous Satoshi Nakamoto and now transforming to become the gold standard –so to speak –for cryptocurrencies.
+Bitcoin was invented in 2009 by the pseudonymous Satoshi Nakamoto and is now transforming to become the gold standard –so to speak –for cryptocurrencies.

 1. Lower transaction fees